 The recent round of funding led by Tencent accentuates the increasing rate at which China’s leading technology companies are putting a lot of their money into artificial intelligence.
 Companies in question such as Tencent and Alibaba appear to be in a stiff competition to take over the artificial intelligence space in line with China’s plans to dominate the field by 2030.

 China, a country with the second-largest economy in the world, revealed its plans to the world last year.
 During the announcement, she named companies like Baidu, Alibaba, and Tencent (collectively known as BAT) as well as iFlyTek, a voice intelligence specialist, as the first group of technology companies to spearhead the creation of the next generation of artificial intelligence technologies.

-According to some reports, the US government may begin to assess all informal collaborations between Chinese and American companies, especially in the artificial intelligence filed.
-This move by the US could be triggered by concerns regarding the stealing of intellectual property and even transfer of technology to China.
+According to some reports, the US government may begin to assess all informal collaborations between Chinese and American companies, especially in the artificial intelligence field.
+This move by the US could be triggered by concerns regarding the stealing of intellectual property and even the transfer of technology to China.

 A report filed by sohu.com revealed that Tencent committed approximately $120 million to UBTECH Robotics in the recently completed round of funding.
 Aside from the technology giant, other companies such as Haier Group (home appliance giant) and Industrial and Commercial Bank of China also participated in the exercise.

 The round of financing shows the willingness of companies to invest in AI companies and startups.
 To put this matter into perspective, UBTECH Robotics would have an equivalent value as New York-based Foot Locker Inc., if it was registered as a publicly-traded company.